block-core/social-media-research/DecentralizedFiles01/FileSync/readme.md

-﻿This library provides file data broker functionality to between local storage and Filebase's S3 interface.
+﻿This library provides file data broker functionality between local storage and Filebase's S3 interface.

 The main artefact will be stuctured json file containing a social media post as well as pointers